patrickcleeve2/patrickcleeve2.github.io/docs/tracking/tracking.md

 ## Limitations
 The limitations of applying this demo to self-driving cars directly are as follows:

-We have used a single class tracker, with only a single class in our images (pedestrians).
+- We have used a single class tracker, with only a single class in our images (pedestrians).
 In order to incorporate this into a self-driving car, we would need to make our tracker multi-class, which would make it slightly more complex.

-Our detections and tracks are only in 2D (image bounding boxes).
+- Our detections and tracks are only in 2D (image bounding boxes).
 In order to incorporate these tracks into a planning system, we would need to convert them to 3-dimensions.
 Tracking in 3D is not that much more complicated than 2D, as we just add z-values to our bounding boxes.
 However, getting fast, and accurate 3D detections is much more challenging.

-The 'fast' detection model we have used is actually pretty slow, as it is a two-stage detector.
+- The 'fast' detection model we have used is actually pretty slow, as it is a two-stage detector.
 If we were to change to a single stage detector designed for speed such as YOLO, or SSD, we might be able to use a more complex tracker and still maintain our 20 FPS benchmark.

-In the example scenes, we used a stationary camera.
+- In the example scenes, we used a stationary camera.
 In the real world, the car would be moving which would change how the pedestrians and camera are moving relative to one another.
 Depending on how fast the car is moving, this can complicate our tracking significantly.

 ![Moving Camera](img/move.gif)

-Tracking is only one of the first steps for the whole self-driving pipeline.
+- Tracking is only one of the first steps for the whole self-driving pipeline.
 From these tracks we need to predict what the pedestrians and other cars are going to do, and then plan our path through them.

-We ignored most of the appearance based metrics for tracking.
+- We ignored most of the appearance based metrics for tracking.
+Incorporating more appearance based methods would help with re-identifying objects returning from occlusion.

 ![Optical Flow Seq 1](img/optflow_seq1.gif)

-We didn't use any deep learning in our tracking.
+- We didn't use any deep learning in our tracking.
 If we use deep learning everything automatically gets better.
 This is only 50% a joke, [DeepSORT](https://github.com/nwojke/deep_sort).

-We skipped over tuning any of the other parameters of the tracker, in favour of discussing the speed.
+- We skipped over tuning any of the other parameters of the tracker, in favour of discussing the speed.
 There are many hyperparameters that we can adjust in order to improve not only the tracker, but the detections as well.

 ## Conclusion
 Tracking is a useful technique for determining the behaviour of other agents on the road.
 For self driving applications, a robust, real time tracking pipeline is required.
 We’ve seen that for real time problems, faster, simpler tracking can work better than slower more complex methods.
 Tracking is a building block for a prediction system, in order to understand what pedestrians and vehicles will do next.